Physician Assistant

 Salary

-Median salary range, as stated by the NYS Department of Labor, for Capitol Region, Central NY and Finger Lakes Regions is $127,612- $131,032.
+The median salary range, as stated by the New York State Department of Labor, for the Capital Region, Central New York, and the Finger Lakes, is $127,612 – $131,032.

 Take the First Step